-As a Community Financial Development Institution (CDFI) Fahe accesses and leverages funds from the US Treasury Department’s CDFI Fund to provides responsible, affordable lending to low-wealth communities across Appalachia.
+As a Community Financial Development Institution (CDFI) Fahe accesses and leverages funds from the US Treasury Department’s CDFI Fund to provide responsible, affordable lending to low-wealth communities across Appalachia.
 Fahe makes these loans accessible to our Members and other organizations to launch social enterprises and to support community development projects, ranging from recovery centers and other healthcare facilities to multi-family housing projects with on-site services.
 Thanks to our deep reaching Network, Fahe is able to provide access to these financial opportunities to areas underserved by traditional banking institutions.

 Over the past 25 years, the CDFI Fund has awarded Fahe financial awards totaling $11.3 Million.
 This investment supported Fahe’s ability to lend $900 Million and serve over 616,000 people.
 To explain in terms of per-person investment, Fahe leverages every $18 per person investment to create an impact of $1,400 per person.